-Our Love Bugs classes provide a safe and healing space where neglected children not in school have an opportunity
+Our Love Bugs Programme provides a safe and healing space where severely neglected children not in school have an opportunity

 to stabilise and become ready to attend formal school.

 We welcome children who are not in school due to various social issues exacerbated by continued institutional failure to provide thousands of children with education.
-Through art, stories and social games and by following the same structure each day, these children gain rhythm, orientation and routine.
+Through the BAP Method of art, stories and social games and by following the same structure each day, these children gain rhythm, orientation and routine.

-Love Bugs is our response to educationally neglected children
+Love Bugs is our response to severely neglected children

 We run two x 2-hour community classes with 20 children per group

 40 Children in total (10 children per classroom)

 Children's ages range from 5 - 12 years

 Love Bugs focuses on the holistic development of the child, incorporating elements of nature in the classroom and encouraging creativity and free play as part of learning.
 In particular, form drawing exercises strengthen their handwriting, thinking and life force.